Security guidelinesEdit on GitHub

 - Configure TLS.

-- Secure the Back Office, do not make it public.
+- Secure the Back Office.

 - Check Spryker configuration and change default authentication parameters like users and passwords.